pace-neutrons/euphonic-validation/README.md

 **`cut` -> `CASTEP` directory**

-Contains a `material.cell` CASTEP input file and `material.phonon` CASTEP output file for the q-points contained in the cut
+This only applies for the quartz, Nb and LZO materials.
+Contains a `material.cell` CASTEP input file and `material.phonon` CASTEP output file for the q-points contained in the cut.

+**`cut` -> `Phonopy` directory**

+Only applies for the Al material.
+Contains an `cut_band.yaml` Phonopy output file containing the q-points, frequencies and eigenvectors for the cut.

 **`cut` -> `ab2tds` directory**